agasurfer/imdbeer-back/README.md

 - 🔎 **Get all beer styles**
 - 📂 **Filter by category** (e.g. Lager, Ale, IPA, etc.)
 - 📈 **Includes style attributes**: ABV range, IBU range, color (SRM), and more
+- 🕹️ **Includes a fun quiz**: Test your knowledge about beer styles
 - ⚙️ **RESTful endpoints** for easy integration into any app

 ---